BranPap/disjunctive-or/README.md

-# disjunctive-or
+# Disjunctive 'or'
-Project in collaboration with Alexia Hernandez, Sarang Jeong, and Jiayi Lu on number agreement with disjunctive "or" in English.
+Project in collaboration with Alexia Hernandez, Sarang Jeong, and Jiayi Lu on agreement with disjunctive "or" in English.
+For example, some speakers produce sentences such as:
+> "Either the students or I **are** eating the meal" (possibly using default 'are' as an unmarked variant)

+Others produce agreements such as:

+> "Either the students or I **am** eating the meal" (closest conjunct agreement)

+This project collects large-scale data from English-speaking participants in order to elucidate the distribution of possible grammars, employing an Optimality Theory based approach to derive the observed variation between grammars.

 This repo and file were last updated on May 16th, 2024.

 ## Navigating the Repository